THE IMAGE THAT SHOCKED THE WORLD

 The 25,000 have hardly been mentioned.

-Not just from Syria but Iraq, Afghanistan, Myanmar, Sudan and many other conflict zones.
+Not just from Syria and Iraq but Afghanistan, Myanmar, Somalia, Sudan and many other conflict zones.

 Disclaimer